Dynastic Disputes

 Manuscript D of the Anglo-Saxon Chronicle s.a.
 1052: “In the same year Gruffudd, the Welsh king, harried in Herefordshire until he came very close to Leominster; and the men gathered against him, both the countrymen and the Frenchmen from the castle; and there were slain very many good men of the English and also of the French.
 That was on the same day thirteen years on which Edwin was slain with his companions.”

-Wæstbyrig, i.e. ‘Western Fort’.
+Wæstbyrig, i.e. ‘Western-fort’.

 Actually, though clearly writing about Gruffudd ap Llywelyn, Walter turns him into Llywelyn ap Gruffudd: “This Llywelyn in his youth, during the lifetime of his father, Gruffudd …”